 My pitch got clearer but my follow-up was nonexistent.
 I’d send one email, get no response, and move on.
 I assumed silence meant no.

-It doesn’t.
+It does not.
 Silence means busy.
 Event planners are managing budgets, logistics, venues, catering, sponsors, and a hundred other things.
-Your email about a keynote speech is item number 47 on their list.
+Your email about a keynote speech is item forty-seven on their list.

-I started following up at 7, 21, and 60 days.
-My booking rate doubled.
-Not because my pitch got better, but because I stayed in front of people long enough for them to have a need that matched my offer.
+I started following up at seven, twenty-one, and sixty days.
+My response rate improved.
+Not because my pitch got better, but because I stayed in front of people long enough for them to have a need that matched what I was offering.

 This is where I almost quit.
-A hundred nos will do that.
+A wall of nos will do that.
 I started questioning whether I was good enough, whether anyone wanted to hear what I had to say, whether the whole thing was a vanity project.

 That’s a different rejection.
 That’s timing, not talent.
 So I started planning further out.
 Instead of pitching events three months away, I pitched events a year away.
 That single shift changed everything because now I was in the conversation before the decision was made.